ryanwentzel/ryanlwentzel.com/collections/_commonplace/2024-10-01-unkindest-thing-to-say-to-a-depressed-person.md

 ---
 title: "Charles Spurgeon on the Unkindest Thing to Say to a Depressed Person"
 subtitle: "A depressed person needs empathy not blame"
 description: "The British preacher Charles Spurgeon lived with depression.
-Being a public figure, he often received well-meaning but insensitive advice from fellow Christians about his condition."
+Being a public figure, he often received well-meaning but insensitive advice about his condition from fellow Christians."
 date: 2024-10-01 15:42:11 -0700
 img:
     url_lg: "https://cdn.ryanlwentzel.com/assets/img/content/ciaglinski-river-at-white-night-1908-lg.webp"